Creditors Have Rights

 If the liquidator is alleging a preference, be wary, and get legal advice.
-Read this article about Preference Payments.
+Watch this video about Preference and Proof of Debt

 Employees receive a priority in company liquidations.
 It is essential that you contact the liquidator as soon as possible so you can claim.
 There is special government program called FEGS that will pay most of your entitlements.

 If the business has closed down but you don’t know what has happened contact us – we will check it for employees, free of charge.